willduff/mixedreality-enthusiast-guide/docs/webvr.md

 # Using WebVR with Windows Mixed Reality

+>[!IMPORTANT]
+>Most major web browsers have deprecated support of WebVR in favor of WebXR, the new standard for creating immersive web experiences for VR headsets.
+Please install [the new Microsoft Edge](using-microsoft-edge.md) for WebXR support.

 ## What is WebVR?

 [WebVR](https://webvr.info) is an open specification that makes it possible to experience VR in your browser.
 If a website implements WebVR support and provides 3D content, it can display immersive content in the headset, with user consent.